ablestack/nestjs-bff/DEVOPS.md

 2. Ensure you have a console installed that can run Linux shell commands.
 [Cmder](http://cmder.net) is an excellent option for Windows machines, and [can be integrated into VS Code](https://github.com/cmderdev/cmder/wiki/Seamless-VS-Code-Integration)

-3. Navigate to the devops folder of Nestjs-Bff repo, the run the following command:
+3. Navigate to the root folder of Nestjs-Bff repo, the run the following command:

 ```bash
 # install dependencies for all sub projects (backend, cli, frontend), and a Docker MongoDB image